Quansight/omnisci-datascience-installer/README.md

 Follow the instructions below for your current setup:

 **If you have no conda installed on your machine**
 IMPORTANT: If you already have conda installed, this will overwrite the conda path in your bash profile!
 If you really want to run the following instructions, you probably want to create first a backup of your configuration files (for example, `$HOME/.bashrc`, `$HOME/.bash_profile`, `$HOME/.zshrc`, according to your environment).
 Otherwise, check the instructions in the sections below.

 The OmniSci Data Science Installer can be installed using a shell script if you have no conda on your machine.
 The shell installers for each version of the package are available on the GitHub  [releases page](https://github.com/Quansight/omnisci-datascience-installer/releases/).
-For each release, you will find both a MacOS package (`pkg`) and a shell (`sh`) installer.
+For each release, you will find a shell (`sh`) installer.

-NOTE: The MacOS package (`pkg`) installer is still being tested.

 To run the shell installer:

 First, download the shell package (`omnisci-<release_ver>-MacOSX-x86_64.sh`) `omnisci-datascience-installer` [release page](https://github.com/Quansight/omnisci-datascience-installer/releases/) and add execution permission to it:

 Download the installer and ensure that you have execution permission for the package.
 ```sh
 wget https://github.com/Quansight/omnisci-datascience-installer/releases/download/0.0.2/omnisci-0.0.2-MacOSX-x86_64.sh
 chmod +x omnisci-0.0.2-MacOSX-x86_64.sh